- System Overview

 According to a study done at MIT, approximately 70% of all equipment’s usefulness loss is due to surface degradation.
 The root cause of surface degradation in engines, transmissions, hydraulic systems is contamination, which can be found in several forms:

-The filtration systems designed to meet these conditions must be able to filter efficiently to below 1 micron since most clearances in both engine and hydraulic systems are around 1 micron.
-It must be capable of removing liquid and gaseous contaminants that can react in the oils to create oxidation, and in some cases, acid.
+The filtration systems designed to meet these conditions must be able to filter efficiently to below 1 micron since most clearances in both engine and hydraulic systems are around 1 micron, and it must be capable of removing liquid contaminants that can react in the oils to create oxidation, and in some cases, acid.
 And for engine oil applications, the base additives of the oil need to be replenished due to depletion of the base additives during normal engine operations.

 The puraDYN® Oil Filtration System is designed and has been proven to reduce solid contaminant to below 1 micron and, according to independent laboratory validation, is approximately 70% efficient below 1 micron.
-The system also removes the liquid and gaseous contaminants, and has been validated by an independent laboratory to be 96% water efficient.
+The system also removes the liquid contaminant and has been validated by an independent laboratory to be 96% water efficient.

 The patented release mechanism and formulation of the additive package incorporated in the replacement filter element is extremely effective at replenishing the base additives in engine oil, maintaining the TBN and oxidation levels to well within OEM-recommended levels.